rust-lang/blog.rust-lang.org/posts/2024-06-25-types-team-update.md

 of our type-alias `impl Trait` (TAIT) implementation using the old trait solver.
 We are currently reworking the design and implementation. [@oli-obk] is spear-heading this effort.
 This also impacts RPIT edge-cases, forcing us to be careful to avoid accidental breakage.
-There have also been some new language design questions for TAIT, so we will likely first stabilize associated type position `impl Trait` (ATPIT) as it avoids these language design issues while still providing the same capabilities.
+There are some open language design questions for TAIT, so we plan to stabilize associated type position `impl Trait` (ATPIT) as it avoids these language design questions while still closing the expressiveness gap.

 ### `a-mir-formality`